-Tritium was sampled at one air monitoring location inside the Area 3 RWMS and two nearby areas during 2016 (Figure 3-1).
-These locations are U-3ax/bl South, Bilby Crater, and Kestrel Crater N. U-3ax/bl South measures radionuclide concentrations near the center of the Area 3 RWMS while Bilby Crater and Kestrel Crater N measure radionuclide concentrations in the prevailing wind directions at the Area 3 RWMS.
-Bilby Crater is approximately 1.2 km (0.75 mi) north of the Area 3 RWMS and Kestrel Crater N is approximately 1.5 km (0.9 mi) south of the Area 3 RWMS.
+Tritium was sampled at one air monitoring location inside the Area 3 RWMS and two nearby areas during 2018 (Figure 3-1).
+These locations were U-3ax/bl South, Bilby Crater, and Kestrel Crater N. U-3ax/bl South measures radionuclide concentrations near the center of the Area 3 RWMS, while Bilby Crater and Kestrel Crater N measure radionuclide concentrations in the prevailing wind directions at the Area 3 RWMS.
+Bilby Crater is approximately 1.2 km (0.75 mi) north of the Area 3 RWMS, and Kestrel Crater N is approximately 1.5 km (0.93 mi) south of the Area 3 RWMS.
 Consistently higher radionuclide concentrations at U-3ax/bl South compared to Bilby Crater and Kestrel Crater N might indicate the Area 3 RWMS is the source of the elevated radionuclide concentrations while similar radionuclide concentrations would indicate the Area 3 RWMS is not a strong source of radionuclides.

-Tritium was sampled at two air monitoring locations near the Area 5 RWMS during 2016 (Figure 3-2).
-These locations are Department of Defense (DoD) and RWMS 5 Lagoons.
-The DoD station is approximately 1.0 km (0.6 mi) north-northeast of the center of the Area 5 RWMS, and the RWMS 5 Lagoons station is approximately 1.5 km (0.9 mi) south-southeast of the center of the Area 5 RWMS (Figure 3-2).
+Tritium was sampled at two air monitoring locations near the Area 5 RWMS during 2018 (Figure 3-2).
+These locations were Department of Defense (DoD) and RWMS 5 Lagoons.
+The DoD station is approximately 1.0 km (0.62 mi) north-northeast of the center of the Area 5 RWMS, and the RWMS 5 Lagoons station is approximately 1.5 km (0.93 mi) south-southeast of the center of the Area 5 RWMS (Figure 3-2).
 These monitoring locations are generally in the prevailing wind directions and provide adequate environmental monitoring for the Area 5 RWMS.

-During 2016, tritium concentrations at the Area 3 and Area 5 RWMSs ranged from -0.38 to 3.26 picocuries per cubic meter (pCi/m^3).
-The highest concentrations were observed at the RWMS 5 Lagoons location which peaked between September 8 and October 20 (Figure 4-4).
-Most results from Area 3 are below the MDC for the entire year.
-All results are well below the DOE Derived Concentration Standard (DCS) for tritium adjusted to the 10 mrem/yr dose limit specified in DOE M 435.1 (DOE, 2001a) for the air pathway.
-This scaled DCS is the tritium concentration in air that results in a 10 mrem annual effective dose to a person breathing it for the entire year.
+During 2018, tritium concentrations at the Area 3 and Area 5 RWMSs ranged from -1.03 to 2.04 picocuries per cubic meter.
+Concentrations at all locations were similar throughout the year (Figure 4-4).
+The majority of tritium results from both the Area 3 and 5 RWMSs were below the minimum detectable concentration during 2018 and all results were well below the DOE Derived Concentration Standard (DCS) (DOE 2011) for tritium adjusted to the 10-mrem/yr dose limit specified in DOE M 435.1 for the air pathway.
+This scaled DCS is the tritium concentration in air that results in a 10-mrem annual effective dose to a person breathing it for the entire year.